Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/select-control-binding.md

 1. Select the __T__ button next to the Control path popup.
 This changes the **path** field from a popup menu to a text field, where you can enter any Binding string.
 2. Type the control path's binding string into the text field.

-See the See [control paths format](./control-paths.md#format) for more details about valid syntax for this field.
+Refer to [control paths format](./control-paths.md#format) for more details about valid syntax for this field.